 I am sad to say, after all these years, that what I had discovered back in 2006, with those old characters and that old technology, and those first exciting test, was, in fact, the way to go.
 I remember not long ago, while being totally burned out on this overly detailed, super high resolution project I was doing, taking a step back and looking at the old ways.
 I did side by side tests.
 I then called a number of normal people, meaning people who don’t do CGI, don’t draw, and generally don’t care about the little things artists might fuss about, to look at this stuff.
 They saw no difference between the work I burnt out putting all that effort into, and the super fast creations using the old techniques I developed when I first got these new tools.
 At that time, I knew things had gone horribly wrong, and it was nobody’s fault but my own.

 That incident, though, was back in 2009!
 I should have had the technical aspects solved at that time.
 Although I did get sidetracked with other things, the technical battle still wasn’t over.
 Poser 8 came along with even better features and more new characters and content, and I stated experimenting again.
-It took me many more months to get where I am now, realizing that I had it right early on, and feeling like I can finally just sit down and create.
+It took me many more months to get where I am now, realizing that I had it right early on, and feeling like I can finally just sit down and create my own anime film.
 I will look at some of the other categories into which I divide the reasons for my lack of productivity in future posts.

 I have been traveling for three years now.
-I have spent time in Japan, Korea, The Philippines, Hong kong and now China.
+I have spent time in Japan, where the real anime is made, Korea, The Philippines, Hong kong and now China.
 Somewhere in all that, my bank accounts and cards eventually became all foreign.
 When it came time to renew my website payment, I found out that my web host didn’t allow payment from foreign cards or accounts, not even a foreign Paypal could work.
 Basically, there was nothing I could do, and after a short time, everything went down.The next question, I suppose, would be why didn’t I immediately get things back up?
 I don’t really have a concrete answer for that.
 I knew I didn’t want to host locally.
 I also knew there were probably web hosts that would accept Paypal.
 I guess, on some level, I wasn’t sure I even wanted to do the site anymore.

-I remembered days gone by when I just did my thing, and didn’t spend all my time on the internet, posting in forums, chasing down leads, managing ad campaigns, or worrying about internet marketing.
+I remembered days gone by when I just did my thing, make my own anime movies, and didn’t spend all my time on the internet, posting in forums, chasing down leads, managing ad campaigns, or worrying about internet marketing.
 I am still quite certain I never want to get back into that.
 I just want to create.
 I have stories to tell, and images to get out of my head and onto the screen.
 Still, I often come up with an urge to write and I had no place to do so.
 I still needed an outlet.
 I found outlets for some things.
 My modo videos have been selling on Source 3D, and that has helped me a lot out here.
 I was content, in fact, to just sell all my content on other sites, and enjoy my time off the internet.
 The problem, though, was that urge to write, and some of the topics had no fitting outlet other than my own site and blog.